errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   That's amazing.
   All that's here is free.
-  He wouldn't lie - if he could help it, that is.
+  He wouldn't lie - if he could help it, that is. <!-- TODO -->
   <!-- Should fail -->
   That is amazing.
   All that is here is free.
-  He wouldn't lie - if he could help it, that's.
+  He wouldn't lie - if he could help it, that's. <!-- TODO -->
 <!-- they're -->
   <!-- Should pass -->
   It can reach anyone, wherever they are.
   It can reach anyone, wherever they're located.
   They're a great team.
   <!-- Should fail -->
-  It can reach anyone, wherever they're.
+  It can reach anyone, wherever they're. <!-- TODO -->
   It can reach anyone, wherever they are located.
   They are a great team.
 <!-- wasn't -->